Getting CBD On Prescription In The UK

 NHS England states that “no medicine is completely risk-free.”
 The NHS, however, follows procedures to ensure that it sources CBD-containing products from reputable suppliers, including those overseas.

+What is the perception of CBD on the NHS?
 At present, the NHS sources CBD products approved and licensed by the MHRA (Medicines and Healthcare Products Regulatory Agency).

 The MHRA regularly inspects manufacturers to ensure that they remain compliant with health and safety practices and that the quality of their product remains high.